zenon8adams/xandeum-network-backend/README.md

 # Xandeum Network Backend 🚀

 A TypeScript + Express backend that powers the [Xandeum](https://www.xandeum.network/) analytics dashboard frontend in this [repo](https://github.com/zenon8adams/xandeum-dashboard.git).
+You can visit the application at [xandeum-network.xyz](https://xandeum-network.xyz), because the domain name is similar to the official Xandeum domain, it may be mistakenly flagged as phishing.
+This is not the case, and we apologize for any confusion.

 **Key Features**